funatsufumiya/ofxImGuiAuto/README.md

 ### IMGUI_AUTO2 Limitations

-- enum becomes simple int (not Combo)
+- enum is treated as int (not becomes Combo)
 - runtime overhead (a little for parsing string on runtime)